sabbaghm/boom-attacks/README.md

 ## BOOM Configuration

-This is working with the version of SonicBOOM located at [this commit](https://github.com/riscv-boom/riscv-boom/commit/96409013ee7a1e0aebfb535d5ad40a8e9b53e97b) (test with the *LargeBoom* config).
+This is working with the version of SonicBOOM located at [this commit](https://github.com/riscv-boom/riscv-boom/commit/96409013ee7a1e0aebfb535d5ad40a8e9b53e97b).

 ## Implemented Attacks